-- "The Biogas Association welcomes the fact that a reduction in natural gas network usage fees for natural gas filling stations is included in the mobility and fuel strategy as a test order."
+- "The Biogas Association welcomes the fact that a reduction in the natural gas network usage charges for natural gas filling stations is included as a test mandate in the mobility and fuel strategy."

 - "Only through a well-developed natural gas filling station network can we also cover the market for Biomethane as a fuel to advance further.
 A third of the 915 natural gas filling stations in Germany already offer biomethane in different admixtures, 150 of which are even 100 percent biomethane. "